 For New Brunswick, I couldn’t think of any song even though I live here.
 Then I remembered hearing a song on the radio by David Myles.
 It’s “Don’t Drive Through” (see it here).
 It extols the beauty of the province, but with a bit of tongue in cheek about those who see NB as only a highway to somewhere else.
 According to CBC, there has been discussion about adopting “St. Anne’s Reel” as a provincial anthem.
 No, fiddle reels are great but you have to be able to sing an anthem.

 Songs about Canada or that make a little bit of Canadian pride when you hear them?
 Gordon Lightfoot’s “Railroad Trilogy”.
 Stompin’ Tom’s “Hockey Song” and, of course, the Hockey Night in Canada theme music.
 I’m not a hockey fan but, yes, I’ve watched minor league games in small-town arenas and NHL games on television.

-Jim’s Canadian Songs
+An American’s Canadian Songs

 Joni Mitchell’s “A Case of You” with its map of Canada and “I could drink a case of you”.
 In “River”, she wishes she had “a river I could skate away on.”
 Both songs (on the Blue album) reference Canada, by name or imagery.
 But they are about absence, of and from Canada.
 Despite the evident longing, they hold Canada at a distance.